What Is Inflation?

 Why do most central banks target 2% inflation?

 A moderate inflation rate of 2% provides a buffer against deflation (falling prices), which is economically more damaging than mild inflation.
 It also gives central banks room to cut interest rates during economic downturns.
+The 2% target became the standard in the 1990s and was officially adopted by the Fed in 2012.

 What is the difference between inflation and deflation?

 Inflation means rising prices and declining purchasing power, while deflation describes falling prices.
 Deflation can trigger a downward spiral as consumers defer purchases and businesses reduce investment.
+Japan struggled with deflation for years starting in the 1990s, illustrating how difficult it is to escape that spiral.

 How does inflation affect day-to-day trading?

 CPI releases and other inflation data rank among the most market-moving events on the economic calendar.
 Traders position ahead of the data, and the deviation from consensus often determines the direction of the short-term price move.
+In my experience, it is advisable to reduce position size ahead of major inflation data and go into the day with clear scenarios.